devonartis/aws-ml-detection-workshop/docs/index.md

 2. Scroll down to view the code for the Lambda function in the inline, browser-based editor.
 Skim through the code to familiarize with what it does.
 3. Click the **Test** button to run the function.
 You will need to create a test event to do this, but the event actually does not matter in this case, so just use the "Hello World" event template and give it the name "Workshop", then click **Create**.
 You then need to click the **Test** button once more.
 4. Look at the output of the function, where you'll see a short version of each CloudTrail record returned by the function `print_short_record` being printed.
 5. A function `get_tuple` has been provided to take a CloudTrail record as input and return a `<principal ID, IP address>` tuple for each record.
 A call to this function has already been set up in the `handler` function, but the lines are commented out (hint: search for the string "TODO").
-Uncomment both lines.
+Uncomment the lines.
 6. Click the **Save** button at the top to save your function changes.
 7. Click the **Test** button to run the function again.
 This time it will write the tuples to the S3 bucket where they can be loaded into the IP Insights algorithm for training the model.

-In the S3 console, if you go into the bucket whose name starts with "aws-secml-detection-tuplesbucket", you should now see a file "train/cloudtrail_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.
+In the S3 console, go into the bucket whose name contains the string "tuplesbucket" (just before the random characters on the end of the bucket name).
+You should now see a file "train/cloudtrail_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.

 ### 2.2 Generate scoring data using GuardDuty findings